 1) Plastic phone cases

-If you were to randomly pick up one from a pile of phone cases, the chances are that the one you pick up will be made of plastic, or more specifically, PC (polycarbonate).
+If you were to pick up one from a pile of phone cases randomly, the chances are that the one you pick up will be made of plastic, or more specifically, PC (polycarbonate).
 Why is that?
 Well, PC is a durable, tough material used in many different situations.
 It is used to manufacture security windows as some grades are optically transparent.
-Also, it is easy to manufacture, easy to work with and mold using thermoforming processes, which save time/energy without needing to worry too much about the manufacturing.
+Also, it is easy to manufacture, easy to work with, and mold using thermoforming processes, which saves time/energy without needing to worry too much about the manufacturing.
 That's why you can get cheap, pretty accurately made cases.

 Pros: